ryanjeffares/grace/README.md

 This will build the `grace` executable, which you can add to your path or move somewhere that is on your path.
 Full installation process as well as documentation is WIP.

-**NOTE**: On Mac, sometimes the first build attempt will fail on `No rule to make target 'dyncall_build/dyncall/libdyncall_s.a'`.
+**NOTE**: On Mac and Linux, sometimes the first build attempt will fail on `No rule to make target 'dyncall_build/dyncall/libdyncall_s.a'`.
 Running the build script a second time will fix this.

 ## Alpha Release Roadmap
 * Why does examples/euler/problem03.gr use so much memory?